jkphl/micrometa/doc/index.md

 $items = $micrometa('http://example.com', null, Format::RDFA_LITE);
 ```

-*micrometa* is both able to fetch a document from the web as well as parse source code you directly pass in.
-But even in this case you need to provide a URL for relative link resolution:
+*micrometa* is both able to fetch a document from the web as well as parse piped in source code.
+In any case you need to provide a URL for relative link resolution:

 ```php
 use Jkphl\Micrometa\Ports\Parser;